-A Member can request the Company to pay the whole or part of any credit held in the Member’s account at any time (subject to the credit being £20 or greater).
+A Member can request the Company to pay the whole or part of any credit held in the Member’s account at any time.

 The Company reserves the right to offer the Racehorse for sale at public auction or by private sale of otherwise dispose of the Racehorse for any reason whatsoever and at any time.
 Although it is the Company’s intention not to sell any Racehorse within six months of purchasing it.
 A Racehorse is a balance sheet asset of the Company alone.

 Where a Racehorse is offered for sale by auction, and then bought-in by the the new value of the Racehorse will be the total sum incurred in purchasing the Racehorse (eg price paid for the horse itself, auction house commission and incidentals plus transport costs).